cguardia/ZODB-Documentation/book/working.rst

 changes to the ZODB.
 The transaction package provides a general purpose transaction management system with two-phase commit which can be useful even without using the ZODB, as we'll learn in the next chapter.
-The other imports are the ZODB package and it FileStorage module, for storing the data in the file system.
+The other imports are the ZODB package and its FileStorage module, for storing the data in the file system.

 The database connection will be open when we instantiate our class.
 We'll